 Every publisher has their signature layout.
 This layout makes even a page ripped out of a book recognizable as being from that publisher.
-When you publish a book – I published two – the publisher gives you their layout template.
+When you publish a book – I published several books – the publisher gives you their layout template.
 You write your book in the look prescribed by your publisher.

 Design your signature layout